dji-sdk/Mobile-SDK-Tutorial/FPVDemo_Android/en/FPVDemo/Part2/FPVDemo_Part2_en.md

     }
 ~~~
-There are two steps in the **captureAction()** method, the first is to set the camera mode, the second is to set the camera capture mode and take a photo.
-We put the code for the second step in **onResult()** to make sure the second step runs after the first step is executed successfully.
+There are two stages in the **captureAction()** method, the first is to set the camera mode, the second is to set the camera capture mode and take a photo.
+We presents the code for the second step in **onResult()** to make sure the second stage runs after the first stage is executed successfully.

-Build and run the project and try the capture function, if the screen flash after your press the capture button, your capture fuction should work now.
+Build and run the project and try the capture function, if the screen flashes after your press the capture button, it shows that capture feature is functioning.

 ### 2. Implement the recording function

-Similar with the implementation of the capture function, a **private void recordAction()** function is implemented for recording videos.
+Similar to the implementation of the capture function, a **private void recordAction()** function is implemented for recording videos.
 When a user presses the button "Record", the function will be called and the app starts to record a video.
 The codes are as follows,
 ~~~java
 	 // function for starting recording
     private void recordAction(){